CaptainMayotoast/cpp-development-container/gcc12/vs_code/README.md

 Configure `docker run` arguments here, as well as specify a folder bind mount for source code.

+Install the NVidia [toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if GPU availability is desired.
+Run `nvidia-smi` to verify the container has access to a GPU.

 ## `Dockerfile.vscode`

 Specifies user specific settings.
 VS Code + containers is very host user centric.
 Update `ARG`s at the top with specific settings.